alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 # Why  I want to immigrate to Saskatchewan#

-## Why choose Canda? ##
+## Why choose Canada? ##

 Firstly, to be a professional software developer, I have been working for ten years in Beijing.
 But the air polution in Beijing is very serious, I think that factor would be bad for my future family and myself, especially raising children, and Canada is a ideal place to live and work.
 Secondly, Canada is the second largest country in the world with many gorgeous landscapes, and without too much population, because I prefer to a more quiet and peaceful life.
 Lastly, Canada is a free, highly developed country with the great health and welfare programs, and due to many opportunities in the Information Technology sector for software professionals, I can easily find my desired job position.
-Otherwise, Living in another different country is a extremely chanllenging thing to accomplish!
+Otherwise, Living in another different country is a extremely challenging thing to accomplish!
 Therefore, I pick Canada as my new home.

 ## About Saskatchewan ##